ProfessionalWiki/ExternalContent/README.md

 wfLoadExtension( 'ExternalContent' );
 ```

-You can verify the extension was enabled successfully by opening your wikis Special:Version page in your browser.
+You can verify the extension was enabled successfully by opening your wiki's Special:Version page in your browser.

 ## Configuration